hosei-university-iist-yulab/XPipe/README.md

 ## 📜 License

-This project will be licensed under the Apache License 2.0 upon public release.
+This project will be licensed under the {not decided yet} upon public release.

 ---